Kotlin/kotlin-frontend-plugin/README.md

 # kotlin-frontend-plugin  [![](https://jitpack.io/v/Kotlin/kotlin-frontend-plugin.svg)](https://jitpack.io/#Kotlin/kotlin-frontend-plugin)
-Gradle plugin for kotlin frontend development
+Gradle plugin for Kotlin frontend development

-The plugin provides easy way to gather maven and npm dependencies, pack bundles (via webpack) and test frontend application using karma.
+The plugin provides an easy way to gather Maven and npm dependencies, pack bundles (via [webpack](https://webpack.github.io/)) and test a frontend application using [Karma](http://karma-runner.github.io/1.0/index.html).
 By default the plugin generates all required configs for webpack, karma and manages the corresponding daemons.

-By using gradle continuous build you also can get hot module replacement feature (apply code changes in browser on the fly).
+By using Gradle continuous build, you also can get hot module replacement feature (apply code changes in browser on the fly).
 See corresponding [section below](#hot-module-replacement).

 # Howto

-### Configure gradle project
+### Configure Gradle project

-Fist of all you have to apply plugin `org.jetbrains.kotlin.frontend` and setup kotlin
+Fist of all you have to apply plugin `org.jetbrains.kotlin.frontend` and setup Kotlin:

 ```gradle
 buildscript {